catalyst-cooperative/pudl-usage-metrics/README.md

 ## Add new data sources

 To add a new data source to the dagster repo, add new modules to the `usage_metrics/jobs/` and `usage_metrics/ops/` directories and create jobs that use the `SQLite` and `PostgresManager`.
+Then, create a new dagster repository in the repository module that contains the dataset jobs.
 Once the dataset has been tested locally, run a complete backfill for the job that uses the `PostgresManager` to populate the Cloud SQL database.